Frequent flyers in Australia are blessed with access to some of the best premium cabin products in the world. So which ones are the best?

 You’ll see that some notable products are missing from this list.
 Cathay Pacific does not make the cut as their food can be disappointing, they haven’t innovated with their seat offering and the customer service is not proactive.

 United has the best Business Class redemption availability of any airline flying nonstop between Australia and the US.
 However, until they upgrade their Dreamliners flying these routes, their outdated product will continue to rank poorly.
+Note that this guide was created prior to United announcing in late September 2019 that they would upgrade their Sydney – San Francisco route to a Boeing 777-300ER with their latest Business Class product this summer.

 Whichever flight you book, make sure to check the aircraft type and seatmap to make sure it matches the one you had in mind.
 Note that equipment swaps can happen in the leadup to departure, so it helps to check your booking every so often before your trip.